AmritRaj23/data-journey-v2/README.md

 By the end of this workshop, you will learn how to:

 - Stream the raw event data into messaging queue (/Data-Simulator)
-- Transform the data using different tranformation tools (/ETL)
+- Transform the data using different transformation tools (/ETL)
-- Tranform the data once it is loaded into BigQuery (/ELT)
+- Transform the data once it is loaded into BigQuery (/ELT)
-- Synchronize the data in MySQL adn BigQuery (/CDC)
+- Synchronize the data in MySQL and BigQuery (/CDC)
 - Train ML model Using BigQueryML and automate your ML workflow using Vertex ML Pipelines (/ML)

 # Good luck and have fun!